intrepidcs/eeacom-docs/docs/signal/signals.md

 ---

 # 6.1 I Signals
-In I Signals add the signals ,save and delete options are available.I Signals we can assign short name, length in bits, units and Long name.
+In I Signals add the signals, save and delete options are available.
+I Signals we can assign short name, length in bits, units and Long name.

-Steps to create I Signals is shown in below snap -
+Steps to create I Signals are shown in below snap -

 <div class="text--center">